brillout/goldpage/docs/readme.template.md

 (Commonly denoted as "SPA", "MPA", "SSR", "static website", etc.)

-Switching from one app type to another is easy, and you can start writing a prototype before settling for an app type.
+Switching from one app type to another is easy, so that you can start writing a prototype before choosing an app type.
-Once you have finished your first prototype, you can try and experiement with different app types and see what works out best for your app.
+Once you have finished your first prototype, you can try and experiement different app types with your prototype, and see what works out best for your.
 We believe you shouldn't have to know what "SPA", "MPA", "SSR", and "static website" mean before even getting started.

 Goldpage introduces new app types